Get free weekly resources from us!

 19. Serving Cards Display Rack

 Create a card for each ministry and display them in a rack or stand.
-You can even have fun by designing ministry trading cards so people can collect a series!
+You can even have fun by designing ministry trading cards so people can collect a series as they get involved at church!

 20. Voicemail Hotline